 African Art - Decorated Ostrich Egg with Stand

 Beautiful Embellished African Ostrich Egg displayed on a polished Nyala Horn Stand.
-This is a lovely piece of African artwork.
-The Ostrich egg depicts an African Elephant on one side and a map of Africa on the other.
-The egg sits between two Nyala horns in a brass ring.
-The horns measure at 23" and are embedded in a brass holder.
+This is a unique piece of African artwork.
+The Ostrich egg depicts a unique African scene and the egg sits within two Nyala horns, The horns measure at 20" and are embedded in a brass holder.
 The overall beauty of this piece earns our rating of "Excellent."
 Ideal gift for display in the home, trophy room, or office.

 About the Ostrich - Struthio camelus

 Native to Africa, the ostrich is the world’s largest, flightless birds.
 They can reach a height of up to 9 feet at maturity and weigh over 300 pounds.
 The ostrich has long, powerful legs and is the fastest runners of all birds and can reach speeds of over 40 mph.
 At a full run, their strides can span over 15 feet which allow them to outrun most threats.
 Another unusual fact is that the ostrich only has two toes, while all other birds have three or four.
 With its long neck and large eyes covered by long lashes, it’s appearance has been likened to a camel.

 Their diet consists of vegetation, seeds, insects, snakes, lizards, and rodents.
 Ostriches are well adapted to life on the savanna in southern and central Africa.
 They can withstand hot temperatures and go for extended periods of time without water, getting enough moisture from the plants they eat.

 Ostriches usually live in groups of about ten, with a dominant male and female as leaders.
 They are often found grazing among herds of antelopes and zebras.
 The dominant male has a loud warning call that can be mistaken for a lion’s roar.
 Ostriches will also hiss to show their disapproval.